 ASK: What does it mean to be made in God's image?
 Allow for answers, but recognize that most kids won't know what that means.

-EXPLAIN: People were made special compared to all other creation.
+EXPLAIN: People were made special compared to all other

+creation.
 We are made to show what God is like.
 The rest of creation shows that God can do anything and make anything.
 But people are different.
 We can do a little bit of what God does.
 We can think because God thinks; we can love because God loves.
-We can plan and dream and decide.
+We can plan and dream and create and decide.
 We can have a relationship with God, we can help and love other people and take care of creation, because God helps and cares for all of creation.
-Every single person is made to do these things that's what it means to be made in the image of God.
-This is God's gift to us, that we can reflect God's love to each other, and the rest of creation.
+Every single person is equally made to do these things together, not just by ourselves.
+That's what it means to be made in the image of God.
+This is God's gift to us, that together we can reflect God's love to each other, and the rest of creation.
 That's amazing!

 Bring out the pictures of creation/stories.
 No one knows what the first people looked like, sounded like, or smelled like.
-We don't know their skin color or hair color, but it's clear that all the variety we have in humanity are the results of God's plan for creation.
+We don't know their skin color or hair color, but the variety of people in the world clearly shows God's plan for creation.
 Some people have brown eyes, some have blue eyes, some have green eyes.
 Some people have purple or yellowish eyes.
 There are short people and tall people; people with skin colors that are every shade from black to brown, golden, and cream.
 (Show pictures.)

-No matter how they look, humans were created in diversity.
+No matter how they look, humans were intentionally created diverse by God.
 Remember that word?
 It means variety.
 We love having diversity in nature because our lives are better for having cats and dogs and chinchillas and bearded dragons as pets; we like climbing mountains and swimming in lakes; we like strawberries and tomatoes and french-fried potatoes.
-Diversity in humanity makes our lives and our relationship with God better too.
+None of us looks the same or acts the same.
+This means we can learn from each other.
+Diversity of people makes our lives and our relationship with God better too.
 We're going to learn more about that today.
+Diversity is a gift from God.